Flying Frontier: Emotional Support Animal Policies

 Flying can be stressful, so if you have an emotional support animal, you'd probably like to bring it with you on your trip.
 If you're traveling with Frontier, emotional support animal companions will probably need to be counted as pets.
 Airlines are not required to accept ESAs, and each has its own policy on what types of animals passengers can have with them.

 If you're planning a trip and need to confirm whether you can bring your ESA with you, DoNotPay can help.
-Here's what you need to know about planning a trip on Frontier with your ESA or service animal.
+Here's what you need to know about or service animal.

 What Is Frontier Airlines’ Emotional Support Animal Policy?